Tom Rice

 Rice was one of ten Republicans to vote to impeach Donald Trump in the second impeachment of Donald Trump.
 In January 2021, the South Carolina Republican Party censured him for voting for the impeachment.
-In 2022, Trump endorsed a Rice primary opponent for his seat.
+In 2022, Trump endorsed a primary opponent for his seat.
 Rice lost the Republican nomination in the June 14 primary to South Carolina state representative Russell Fry, garnering less than 25% of the vote.
+He is also the only member of Congress who voted against certifying the results of the 2020 presidential election and in favor of Trump’s impeachment.

 Early life and education

 Rice was born in Charleston, South Carolina, on August 4, 1957.
 He was four years old when his parents divorced, and his mother, a teacher, took him and his brother Clay to Myrtle Beach.
 Rice's first job was a busboy when he was 12, and he was variously a night shift fry cook, a grocery store bag boy, and miniature golf course manager while still in high school.
 Rice was 16 when his father died.

 Rice was offered a scholarship to Duke University but enrolled at the University of South Carolina, where he earned a bachelor's degree (B.S.) and in 1979, a master's degree in accounting.
 In 1982, he earned a J.D. degree from the University of South Carolina School of Law.